A dedicated career mobility program offers a bevy of benefits for businesses. Notably, it:

 This desire for change happens due to those workers’ preferences or simply because they’ve earned a promotion due to their recent strong work performance.

 A structured talent mobility framework must be constructed by an org to enable employees to begin the process of transferring to lateral roles on or outside their current team or to set up a performance review that could lead to advancement upward for a staff member.

 Failing to create a concerted talent management strategy is how orgs of all kinds — from mid-sized software and services firms to Fortune 500 brands — lose top talent they invested a lot of time and energy to source, nurture, interview, hire, and onboard to other companies.

 As Lever Director of Recruiting Caitlyn Metteer wrote for Recruiter.com, one key facet of this framework that often leads to lower worker churn rates for businesses is to make it known to employees they have multiple avenues for career progression and to tell them about benefits available to them (e.g., hybrid and work-from-home options).

-“[P]erks such as flexible work arrangements, upskilling, and competitive compensation moves the needle on internal retention rates and offers a sense of purpose and culture,” Caitlyn noted.
+“[P]erks such as flexible work arrangements, upskilling, and competitive compensation moves the needle on internal retention rates and offers a sense of purpose,” Caitlyn noted.

 Why offering career development and upward mobility options is critical for your business

 Studies show designing programs around internal talent development and developing distinct career paths for workers greatly affects employees’ willingness to remain at their companies.

 - Lever’s own recent internal mobility research found workers were highly invested in moving into a new role in 2022.
 So much so that 31% of pros polled said they’d take a pay cut to switch jobs.